 That is $244 per week spent on grocery shopping.
-If you were to search in Pinterest or even Google, you would find a BAZILLION results for saving money on groceries.
+If you were to search on Pinterest or even Google, you would find a BAZILLION results for saving money on groceries.
 A moderate cost for groceries is STILL over one thousand dollars per month!!!

 How can you save money on groceries without compromising the nutrient-rich diet you and your family need?
 Try once a month grocery shopping.

 It hurts to spend so much money on food, especially if you are struggling with finances.
-Or even when you are frugal at heart and struggle with letting go of your families hard-earned money.
+Or even when you are frugal at heart and struggle with letting go of your family’s hard-earned money.

 Yes, I know.
 Food is super important.
 That doesn’t mean it is easy.
 After housing, food is the next significant expense for many families.

 I am always on the hunt for the best way to cut this expense without jeopardizing the health and happiness of my family.
 There are ways to cut down on these expenses.

 Once a month grocery shopping takes a lot more planning than once a week shopping.

 Do you grocery shop once a week, once a month, multiple times a week, every other week?

 A few months ago, I was watching Brittany from Pennies Into Pearls on Youtube, and she was explaining how she grocery shops once a month for her family.
 I thought that this might be an excellent idea for me because of where I live.